Holodome/worms.py/README.md

 # worms.py

-My free interpretation of worms game using pygame2.
+My interpretation of worms game using pygame.
 This is a tactical physics-based game where teams of worms try to eliminate each other using different artillery.

 ## Features

-* Standalone engine abtraction
+* Reusable 'engine'
-* Real-time phyiscs
+* Simple Real-time physics
-* Custom level loading
+* Loading of levels with custom settings
-* Exploding and bullet-shooting weapons
+* Different types of weapons
-* Custom player number

 ## TODO